Sarabanda: Games

-appearing for the first time with the beginning of the 2001-2002 edition and initially called Fuori i secondi, it involved the three competitors one at a time and consisted of guessing the greatest number of motifs in a minute, reserving to give the title it stopped even the time, which flowed backwards.
-After booking, they had the usual five seconds to say the title; the competitor could also say "step", but the reason could not be recovered.
+appearing for the first time with the beginning of the 2001-2002 edition and initially called Fuori i secondi, it involved the three competitors one at a time and consisted of guessing the greatest number of tunes in a minute, reserving to give the title it stopped even the time, which flowed backwards.
+After booking, they had the usual five seconds to say the title; the competitor could also say "pass", but the reason could not be recovered.
 After five seconds of listening, if the competitor was not booked, the motive was stopped and the title could not be given.
 Whoever guessed less was eliminated, the remaining two took part in the final game.
 The champion always played last, knowing already the threshold for the passage of the turn.
 At the end of the 2001-2002 edition, on May 22, the game was canceled due to the reduction of the duration of the broadcast, and then returned during the 2002-2003 edition, from October 21, due to the lengthening of the program.
 In the 2003-2004 edition, it was only present between October and November, taking the place of the Stop 'n' Go and then definitively canceled after about a month.
 It was reproposed in the special edition of 2017 only in the last episode.